zzambers/thermostat-ng_web-client/README.md

         "clientId": "BarClientId"
     }

-`config.json` placed in `src/app/shared/config/`.
-The following keys are required:

-`gatewayUrl`: the URL of the `Thermostat Web-Gateway` endpoint

 ## Environments

+`GATEWAY_URL` should be set to the URL of a Thermostat Web-Gateway instance.
+The default value of this variable is the default URL for the web-client mockapi server.

 Expected values for `NODE_ENV`: